IBM-Bluemix-Docs/sap-netweaver/sap-about.md

 All eight options are certified for SAP NetWeaver and can provide a scalable, security-rich, open, global enterprise cloud platform for rapidly deploying SAP applications.

-You can use your servers for production, non-production, or proof-of-concept (PoC) environments.
+You can use your servers for production, non-production, or proof-of-concept (POC) environments.
 All SAP NetWeaver Application Server ABAP-based products and SAP NetWeaver Application Server Java-based products are supported on {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}}.
 For all other software components, non-SAP NetWeaver-based SAP products, or third-party products, contact [SAP Support](https://support.sap.com/home.html) if the products are supported within the IaaS offerings.

 ## {{site.data.keyword.cloud_notm}} for SAP NetWeaver offering model
 {: #offer_model}